AmbientELab-Group/Medbox-server/README.md

 Replace `username` with your username.
 You will have to logout and login for changes to take effect.

-MacOS: It probably works out of the box.
+macOS: It probably works out of the box.

 Windows: Who knows?
 It's windows, docker probably works out of the box if you manage to install it.